Lovie Smith

 Lovie Lee Smith (born May 8, 1958) is an American professional football coach.
-He has served as the head coach of the Chicago Bears, Tampa Bay Buccaneers, and Houston Texans of the National Football League (NFL) and the Illinois Fighting Illini.
+He has been the head coach of the Chicago Bears, Tampa Bay Buccaneers, and Houston Texans of the National Football League (NFL) and the Illinois Fighting Illini.
 Smith has been to the Super Bowl twice, as the defensive coordinator for the St. Louis Rams in 2001 and head coach for the Bears in 2006.

 Early life

 Smith was raised in Big Sandy, Texas, and was named after his great-aunt, Lavana.

 Playing career

 High school

 During Smith's high school career at Big Sandy, he earned all-state honors for his three years as a defensive end and linebacker.
 His team won three consecutive state championships from 1973 to 1975, including a 0–0 tie in 1974 versus G. A. Moore's Celina.
 In 1975, Big Sandy had one of the most dominant seasons in high school football history, as the defense allowed only 15 points (11 shutouts) all season; Their offense, featuring eventual Miami Dolphins running back David Overstreet, scored a then-national record 824 points.